 iii.
 In the event that the substitution is not approved, the next team in line will be accepted.

 iv.
-For match racing championships only: crew addition/substitutions are permitted to ensure teams meet the weight requirements at the finals.
+For match racing championships only: crew changes are permitted if necessary to ensure teams meet the weight, gender and/or crew size requirements at the finals.

 b) When an event is in progress: